-• The action constitutes a "constructive use" based on an FAA determination that the project would substantially impair the resource.
+- The action involves more than a minimal physical use of a resource; or - The action constitutes a "constructive use" based on an FAA determination that the project would substantially impair the resource.

 The National Park Service (NPS) database (Land & Water Conservation Fund Detailed Listing of Grants) was reviewed to determine if there were any Section 6(f) resources present.
 While there are three parks and facilities within the vicinity of the Proposed Project Area; none of these Section 6(f) resources are actually located within the Proposed Project Area (see Section 4.5.2).